 We protect your information; our business depends on it.
 We keep this privacy statement under regular review.
 This privacy statement was last updated in May 2018.

 What else should I know about my privacy?

-Please keep in mind that whenever you voluntarily disclose personal information online – for example on message boards, through email, or in chat areas – that information can be collected and used by others.
+Please keep in mind that whenever you voluntarily disclose personal information online (for example, on message boards, through email, or in chat areas) that information can be collected and used by others.
 In short, if you post personal information online that is accessible to the public, you may receive unsolicited messages from other parties in return.
-Furthermore, while we strive to protect your personal information, DWG cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk.

 Please be careful and responsible whenever you are online.

-If you feel that your privacy is being infringed in any way by using the DWG members’ website then please contact a member of our web team email@example.com
+If you feel that your privacy is being infringed in any way by using the DWG website (or DWG’s member extranet if applicable), please contact a member of our web team at: email@example.com.

 Should you have additional questions about our privacy practices and data processes, please contact us at firstname.lastname@example.org and a member of the DWG team will be in touch shortly.